What is a Personal Umbrella Policy?

-A personal umbrella policy (PUP) provides extra liability coverage.
-This is above and beyond what is provided by your home, auto, or recreational vehicle insurance.
-A personal umbrella policy has available limits in levels of $1,000,000.
-Therefore, it becomes an “umbrella” of extra protection over your life should you get involved in an accident or claim.
+Personal umbrella policy (PUP) provides extra liability protection over what is provided by policies that cover your auto, home, and any recreational vehicles.
+It carries liability limits in $1,000,000 increments.
+So, it becomes an “umbrella” of extra protection over your activities in life should you be responsible for an accident or claim.

-- Extra liability limits above the current “underlying” policies of auto, home, ATV, boat or
+- Extra liability limits above the current underlying policies of auto, home, ATV, boat and snowmobile.

 - Defamation of character

 Everyone has an exposure to larger claims, regardless of status in life.
 The probability of a bad accident involving a shoe salesman can be just as great as that of a farm worker.
 However, you should specifically consider a PUP: